Higher Education and Economic Development Are Great Partners

 Admittedly much of what makes a college or university thrive is beyond local control.
 The quality of the faculty and the athletic teams tend to drive student interest in attendance.
 Smart administration also makes a world of difference in whether the institution attracts and retains good talent, and frankly in whether money is made or debt is accumulated.

 So do what you can to make sure the town is complementing the strongest points about the university or college.
 But if your economy is college-dependent, and you find out your one institution isn't doing so hot, it's time to start making contingency plans.
 Just like every other employer you have, there are bad operators and good operators.
-And sometimes you just can't salvage the mistakes or short-sightedness of a college.
+And sometimes you just can't salvage the mistakes or short-sightedness of a college, particularly a private one.

 Former campuses have become office complexes, residential developments, prisons, or entire redevelopments.
 Occasionally a four-year campus becomes a technical college, or a K-12 educational complex.
 If the news is bad when you start learning more about your local institution, figure out how to survive without it.